doorfortyfour/TileWorldCreator/docs/Workflow.md

 ## Execute layers

-> You can either execute each layer separately, the complete blueprint/build stack or all layers together by clicking on the appropriate buttons.
+You can either execute each layer separately, the complete blueprint/build stack or all layers together by clicking on the appropriate buttons.
+> Hold the Left-CTRL key while clicking on one of these buttons to force a complete rebuild of the map.